browserengineering/book/book/rendering-architecture.md

 a click event happens but the rendering pipeline is not up-to-date.
 That's because currently the only way to schedule a script task is via `requestAnimationFrame`.
 In a real browser there is also `setTimeout`, for example.
-But for completeness, let's implement it by adding a call to `update_rendering_pipeline` before `find_layout`:
+For completeness, let's implement it by adding a call to `update_rendering_pipeline` before `find_layout`:

 ``` {.python}